MohsenNaderinejad/TS-System/README.md

 # Teacher-Student SYSTEM

 ## Description
-This is a Teacher-Student interactive system that signups and logins teachers and students
+This is a Teacher-Student interactive system that signups and logins teachers and students - Saving Datas Using JSON files

 it provides:
 - Teachers: